jasongoodwin/turboencabulator-3000/README.md

 `make test`

 ## Test Data
-There are files in the root that test a specific cases but primarily the unit tests will cover correctness.
+There is a file in the root that tests a specific case, but primarily the unit tests will cover correctness.

-To allow massive streams of data to be tested, a `generate_test_data.sh` file is included that will produce massive files for testing large sets of deposits _only_.
+To allow massive streams of data to be tested, a `generate_test_data.sh` file is included that will produce larger files for testing sets of deposits at larger scale.

 # Design Analysis and Discussion

 ## High Level Design and Performance Characteristics
 This section contains a few notes to guide you.
-The next section contains more granular detail.

 f64 is used for the transaction history, and `Decimal` (129bit) is used in the client.
-No held or available data is held, but disputes are held, and the available/held fields are calculated.
+No held or available data is held, but disputes are held in a list for a client account, and the available/held fields are calculated using the disputes and history.

-Space complexity ends up being a bit heavy - with no transaction history stored, the app only takes a meg of memory, but the transaction history is held until termination so grows linearly.
-Using sstables would be my major next step to eliminate memory use.
-I've run it against massive files - the only thing that takes any memory is the transaction history.

-Disputes simply reference records in the transaction history.
-It keeps it slightly leaner.

 Data is streamed between a producer thread reading the file with backpressure into the consumer that keeps the client accounts.
 Tests describe anything else.